-TINY HOUSE WITH ALLEY TINY HOUSE WITHOUT ALLEY INFILL Lot width (feet) Min.
+TINY HOUSE WITH ALLEY TINY HOUSE WITHOUT ALLEY INFILL Min.
 25 Min.
-35 Match existing zone, subdivision, or Planned Development overlay district.
-Lot depth (feet) Min.
-55 Min.
-60 Lot size (square feet) Min.1,400 Min.
-2,100 Front setback (feet) Min.
-10 1 or 15 Min.
-15 Match existing 2 Side setback (feet) Interior: Min.
-3 3 or 5 Exterior: 10 Interior: Min.
-3 3 or 5 Exterior: 10 Interior: Min.
+35 Match existing zone, Min.
+55 subdivision, or Planned Development overlay Min.1,400 Min.
+2,100 district.
+Min.
+10 or 15 Min.
+15 Match existing Interior: Min.
+3 or 5 Exterior: 10 Interior: Min.
+3 or 5 Exterior: 10 Interior: Min.
 7.5 Exterior: Min.
-15 Rear setback (feet) 0 with garage, 20 without garage.
-4 Min.
+15 0 with garage, 20 without garage.4 Min.
 20 Min.
-20 Building height (feet) Max.
+20 Max.
 25 Max.
 25 Max.
-25 Parking Zone For lots with an alley: Parking is required to be located adjacent to the alley.
-Parking is permitted to be located on the surface or in a gataceo For lots without an alley: Parking being being be located on the surface or in a gatage.
-The provide the surface or in a gatage being be located on the surface or in a gatage.
-The provide the surface or in a gatage being bein Driveways Driveway spacing and width requirements are specified in Street Frontage, Frontage Types.
-Off-street Parking See McMinnville Municipal Code Chapter 17.60 Universal Design Standards and Subdivision Standards that apply Street frontage Front yard Alleys Private open space Compatibility Façade Parking
+25 For lots with an alley: Parking is required to be located adjacent to the alley.
+Parking is permitted to be located on the surface or in a garage.
+For lots without an alley: Parking is permitted to be located on the surface or in a garag The front setback for garages is specified in Parking Development and Design Standard Garage Setback.
+Driveway spacing and width requirements are specified in Street Frontage, Frontage Types.
+See McMinnville Municipal Code Chapter 17.60 Street frontage Front yard Alleys Private open space Compatibility Façade Parking able Side Yard, Through Block, and Min.
+25Min.
+55Min.
+1,400Min.
+10 1 or 15Interior: Min.
+33 or 5Exterior: 100 with garage, 20without garage.4Max.
+25For lots with an alley: Parkin permitted to be located on For lots without an alley: Par The front setback for garage Garage Setback.Driveway spacing and width Types.Street frontage Front yard Alleys Private open space Compatibility Façade Parking Min.
+25Min.
+35Min.
+55Min.
+60Min.
+1,400Min.
+2,100Min.
+10 1 or 15Min.
+15Interior: Min.
+33 or 5 Exterior: 10Interior: Min.
+33 or 5 Exterior: 100 with garage, 20 without garage.4Min.
+20Max.
+25Max.
+25For lots with an alley: Parking is required to be located adjace permitted to be located on the surface or in a garage.
+For lots without an alley: Parking is permitted to be located of The front setback for garages is specified in Parking Develop Garage Setback.Driveway spacing and width requirements are specified in S Types.See McMinnville Municipal Code Chapter 17.60Street frontage Front yard Alleys Private open space Compatibility Façade Parking

-1 Must meet all requirements of Universal Design Standards: Front Yard (Type2) Urban Type
+Must meet all requirements of Universal Design Standards: Front Yard (Type2) Urban Type